Bobby-coder/Amazon-Clone/README.md

 ## Usage

-To run the application locally; clone the repo, install dependencies and run the app.
+To run the application locally, clone the repo, install dependencies and run the app.

 ```
 $ git clone https://github.com/Bobby-coder/Amazon-Clone.git